microsoft/FluidFramework/examples/hosts/literate/README.md

 Because the loader is designed to work in both the browser and in node.js, both of which have different code loading mechanisms, the loader takes in an interface which provides the ability to dynamically load a code package.
-This also would allow a host to implement whitelisting, or other access controls, of which code to load.
+This also would allow a host to implement allowlisting, or other access controls, of which code to load.

 The interface for the loader is also simple.